Leon Askin: Life and career

+Askin's credits on Broadway included portraying Mr. Prince in A Temporary Island (1948) and Second Beard in Twentieth Century (1950).

+He returned to Vienna in 1994, working again in cabaret and taking roles in opera and Vienna's annual Festwochen festival.

 Death

 Leon Askin's grave located at Vienna Central Cemetery.

 Askin died from natural causes in Vienna on June 3, 2005, at the age of 97 and is interred at Vienna Central Cemetery.